steffenhartleib/Coursera_Regression_Course_Project/README.md

 There were two questions:
   1. Is there a quantifiable difference in MPG between automatic and manual cars?
-  2. Is automatic or manual transmission better for gas milage?
+  2. Is an automatic or a manual transmission better for gas milage?

 The answer may surprise you...